Stackato-Apps/hello-java-mysql/README.md

 This application uses a [java buildpack](https://github.com/heroku/heroku-buildpack-java).

 The java buildpack allows to download dependencies, build and run the application directly on the server.
-You do not need to build the application before pushing it on Stackato.
+You do not need to build the application before pushing it on HPE Helion Stackato.
 It uses [Jetty](http://jetty.codehaus.org/jetty/).
 Jetty is a lightweight Java application server which includes a Jetty Runner jar.
 Therefore, the Java Application can be run directly from the java command and can be passed a war file to load right on the command line.
 An example of this would be: